Saamirgaffur06/facial_emotion/README.md

-      You will find the trained model file which have accuracy of 70%
+      You will find the trained model named facial_classifier.h5 file which have accuracy of 70%